CTFd/koth-agent/README.md

 You can then run the agent using its available [options](#agent-cli-usage).

-For example, running the following code below, with the options indicated, tells the agent to:
+For example, running the command below, with the options indicated, tells the agent to:
-- monitor the content of the owner.txt file (assuming that the `owner.txt` file is present in the current working directory, and contains the text "example");
+- monitor the content of the owner.txt file (assuming that the `owner.txt` file is present in the current working directory, and contains the text "example")
-- add an API key, to prevent unauthorized users from accessing the agent;
+- add an API key, to prevent unauthorized users from accessing the agent
-- an SSL certificate, to encrypt the data; and
+- add an SSL certificate, to encrypt the data
-- the SSL key
+- add the SSL key

 ```
 ./agent -file owner.txt -apikey 123 -certfile /tools/certify/example.com.crt -keyfile /tools/certify/example.com.key